Ouky22/Pathy/README.md

 ## Description

-Pathfinding algorithms are used to find the optimal (e.g. the shortest or the most cost-effective) path between two points in a graph.
-This application focuses on the visualization of finding the shortest path between two points.
+Pathfinding algorithms are used to find the path between two points in a graph.
+This application visualizes the finding of the path between two points.
 The visualization is done on a grid where each cell represents a node in the graph.
 The start and end nodes are represented by a green and red cell, respectively.
 The path is visualized by changing the color of the cells that are part of the path.

 ## Features

-- Visualize pathfinding algorithms (A* and Dijkstra)
+- Visualize pathfinding algorithms (Dijkstra, A*, Breadth-First Search, Depth-First Search)
 - Change the visualization speed
 - Pause and resume the visualization
 - Set walls